manvirdev/clone-url-converter/README.md

 # clone-url-converter

-A simple npm package for converting GitHub's Http/Https clone links to SSH format.
+A simple npm/yarn package for converting GitHub's Http/Https clone links to SSH format and vice versa.

 ## Installation